Average White Band: Later career

 Their line-up as of 2002 became Alan Gorrie (bass guitar, guitar, lead and backing vocals), Klyde Jones (keyboards, bass guitar, guitar, lead and backing vocals), Onnie McIntyre (guitar, vocals), Freddy V (sax, keyboards, vocals), and Brian Dunne (drums).

 Dunne was replaced by Rocky Bryant as drummer as of the 2006 tour.
 After Jones left in 2011 to join Hall and Oates, Monte Croft (keyboards, bass, guitar) and former Earth, Wind & Fire member Morris Pleasure (keyboards, bass, guitar) came in to do brief stints before Rob Aries arrived in 2013.

 Brent Carter (ex-Tower of Power) has been singing with AWB since 2011.

 In July 2015, Malcolm 'Molly' Duncan, Steve Ferrone and Hamish Stuart reunited to form The 360 Band.
-This is in essence one half of the original AWB.
+This is in essence one half of the classic AWB.
 They released an album titled Three Sixty in 2017 and performed live together along with supporting musicians.
 As of 2019, Alan Gorrie and Onnie McIntyre are the only two original members left in the Average White Band.

 Original tenor sax player Molly Duncan died on 8 October 2019, shortly after it had been announced that he had been diagnosed with terminal cancer.

+In June 2023, AWB announced their final tour, Let's Go Round Again One Last Time.
+"That it's finally coming to an end is going to mean a highly emotional tour next year, but one which will mean we bow out at the top level," Gorrie said.
+"Please join us in a final celebration of that journey, and to a last hurrah of epic proportions with your presence and your aye-ready appreciation!"

+The final concert will be made into a concert film titled "Final Note," which will be released in 2025.